Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Introduction

 Furthermore, we adapt the tight one-way EC bound from Ref.~\cite{TomaLeak} to non-binary low-density parity-check (LDPC) codes~\cite{ldpc1,ldpc2,Multi-Repeat LDPC} to compute secret key rates with near-optimal performance.
 This allows us to estimate the storage requirements of the encoder during EC.
 Although this represents only half of the complete EC procedure, it provides valuable insight in scenarios where there is a strong asymmetry in computational resources between the CV-QKD transmitter and receiver.
 Specifically, the transmitter, which performs the encoding, can be lightweight and agile, while the receiver, responsible for decoding, may be bulkier and better suited for computationally intensive tasks.

-This scenario arises in networks of small sensors transmitting to a central processing unit, as seen in smart home sensors, wearable devices, IoT systems~\cite{IoT_0,IoT_Carlo,IoT_panos,Iot_1,IoT_2,IoT_3}, or drones~\cite{drones_QKD}.
+This scenario arises, for example, in networks of small sensors transmitting to a central processing unit, as seen in smart home sensors, wearable devices, IoT systems~\cite{IoT_0,IoT_Carlo,IoT_panos,Iot_1,IoT_2,IoT_3}, drones~\cite{drones_QKD} or free space implementations~\cite{RazaviIndoors,free-space}.
 These devices play a crucial role in modern society, supporting the technological infrastructure by enabling automation, real-time monitoring, and critical decision making.
 As they become increasingly integrated into daily life, cyber threats targeting them pose significant risks to public safety.
-We suggest feasible cases where CV-QKD can be used to safeguard from these threats.
+We suggest feasible cases where CV-QKD can be used to safeguard against these threats.

 In Sec.~\ref{skl}, we introduce the composable secret key length bound.
-In Sec.~\ref{leakage}, we derive the information leakage in one-way EC for nonbinary LDPC codes.
+In Sec.~\ref{sec:leakage}, we derive the information leakage in one-way EC for non-binary LDPC codes.
 In Sec.~\ref{main_res_tight_bound}, we present the final formula for the secret key rate, and in Sec.~\ref{LDPC_CODES}, we introduce one-way EC with non-binary LDPC codes.
 Finally, we link these results to an estimate of the storage required for the encoding of the EC procedure to achieve near-optimal performance.
+Sec.~\ref{Results} presents our numerical results, and Sec.~\ref{conc} concludes our work.